appstrio/gamestab/README.md

     - `workspace/` : random non-production things
     - `test/` : app-level js files

+## Start a developing flow

+Simply run `gulp` and and a development version will be built in the `build/` folder, and a watch for dev files will run.

 ## Build a development version

 Run: `gulp build`.
 This will output a minified & concated version.